Arch-Noize/to-do-list/README.md

 ### Deployment

-- You can deploy this project using: GitHub pages
+- I deployed this project using: GitHub pages

 <p align="right">(<a href="#readme-top">back to top</a>)</p>